datafolklabs/cement/doc/source/dev/arguments.rst

 expect by calling parser.parse_args().. but maybe different with other handler implementations.

-The parsed arguments are actually stored as 'app.args.parsed_args', but with a shortcut setup as 'app.pargs' for ease of use.
+The parsed arguments are actually stored as 'app._parsed_args', but are exposed as 'app.pargs'.

 Accessing app.pargs can be seen in the examples above.